A dollar can’t buy you a cup of coffee but that’s what NASA intends to pay for some moon rocks

 “You’d be surprised at what a dollar can buy you in space,” Mike Gold, NASA’s acting associate administrator for international and interagency relations, said in a call with reporters.

 But the modest financial incentives are not the driver of the program.
 Nor to a large extent is the actual lunar soil.
-NASA is asking for only small amounts—between 50 and 500 grams (or 1.8 ounces to about 18 ounces).
+NASA is asking for only small amounts — between 50 and 500 grams (or 1.8 ounces to about 18 ounces).
 While there would be scientific benefits to the mission, it’s really a technology development program, allowing companies to practice extracting resources from the lunar surface and then selling them.

 It would also establish a legal precedent that would pave the way for companies to mine celestial bodies in an effort blessed by the U.S. government to help build a sustainable presence on the moon and elsewhere.